Birth Control Patch

 - seeing bright, flashing zigzag lines (usually before a bad headache)

-It works best when the patch is applied to the skin correctly for the three week duration.
-This is because it allows correct release of hormones into the body.
+When the patch is applied to the skin correctly, for the three week duration, it is over 99% effective at preventing pregnancy.
+This is because it allows the correct release of hormones into the body.

 - Have had: